Free boundary regularity for the inhomogeneous one-phase Stefan problem: Acknowledgements

 \section{Acknowledgements}

 This research is partially supported by PRIN 2022 7HX33Z - CUP J53D23003610006 and by University of Bologna funds \say{Attività di collaborazione con università del Nord America} in the framework of the project: \say{Interplaying problems in analysis and geometry}.
 F.F. and D.G. are also partially supported by INDAM-GNAMPA project 2025: \say{At The Edge Of Ellipticity} - CUP E5324001950001.
+N.F. is partially supported by INDAM-GNAMPA project 2023 \say{Problemi variazionali/nonvariazionali: interazioni tra metodi integrali e principi del massimo}.
 The authors would like to thank Ovidiu Savin and Daniela De Silva for fruitful conversations on the topic of this paper.
 D.G. and D.J. wish to thank the Department of Mathematics of Columbia University for the warm hospitality.
+Finally, the authors wish to thank the anonymous referee for the valuable suggestions, which improved the presentation of the manuscript.